ZL-Audio/zl-audio.github.io/content/en/plugins/zlspeceq/manual.md

   <img src="/images/zlspeceq/dynamic.svg" width="20pt"/>
 </p>

-- Press: turn on the dynamic behavior of the band
+- Press: turn on the spectrum dynamic behavior of the band

 ___